-Stage 2a - Reviewing & Referring Safeguarding Children Concerns Designated Liaison Persons
+Stage 2a - Reviewing & Referring Safeguarding Children Concerns Designated Safeguarding Officers

-On receiving the report of a concern, the Designated Liaison Person must review the concern, along with any other relevant information, and determine often in liaison with others, what actions should be taken.
-The Designated Liaison Person will inform both sponsor departments' Designated Liaison Person/Designated Safeguarding Officer of any external referrals.
+On receiving the report of a concern, the Designated Safeguarding Officer must review the concern, along with any other relevant information, and decide, often in liaison with others, what actions should be taken.
+The Designated Safeguarding Officer will inform both sponsor departments' Designated Safeguarding Officers/Designated Liaison Person of any external referrals.

-Tusla or the Gardaí should always be informed when there are reasonable grounds for concern that a child or young person may have been abused, or is being abused, or is at risk of abuse.
+The HSCT Gateway team or PSNI should always be informed when there are reasonable grounds for concern that a child or young person may have been abused, or is being abused, or is at risk of abuse.

-If the child/young person is in imminent danger of harm you should refer to Tusla and the Gardaí without delay.
+If the child/ young person is in imminent danger of harm you should refer to the PSNI or HSCT Gateway Team without delay.